 When introducing these three components, Levitt and Dubner use the example of an anti-smoking campaign.
 In this case, the economic incentive is a “sin tax” for each pack of cigarettes.
 Consumers must decide if the extra $3 is too high of a cost when weighed against the benefit of receiving a new pack of cigarettes.
 The social incentive is that cigarettes are banned in restaurants and bars.
 Consumers will not want to smoke in restaurants and bars because their peers may frown upon this choice.
 The moral incentive is that smoking has negative effects on the health of non-smokers and it can raise healthcare costs for everyone.
 Consumers do not want to negatively impact the health of those around them or increase healthcare costs for everyone, so this realization is a moral incentive to stop smoking.

 Understanding these three components of an incentive can help you be more strategic and generate better results.

 Economic incentives in marketing can lead to the creation of a customer loyalty program.
 As customers continue to buy a product or use a service, they could earn a future discount or “freebie”.
 A social incentive with applications in marketing is adding a “friends” component to a product or service.
 Consumers will be incentivized to perform better if their friends can see their progress.
 Finally, a moral incentive with marketing applications could involve your company donating a specific percentage of profits to a charity or a specific cause.

 When faced with a marketing challenge, understanding incentives will enable you to more efficiently target and motivate your audience.
 Your campaigns, messaging, and call-to-action can work together to present an incentive and achieve the results you seek.

-Sarah Keefe is an RDW intern and a senior at Hamilton College.
-An economics major, her work this summer has focused on bridging her academic studies to applied consumer behavior and decision making.
+Sarah Keefe is a former RDW intern.
+Her work during her internship focused on bridging her academic studies to applied consumer behavior and decision making.